-Honor announced the Honor 20 and Honor 20 Pro at an event on 21 May.
-The two models feature the same power under their hoods and a similar design, so what defines the Pro model?
+Honor announced the Honor 20 and Honor 20 Pro at an event on 21 May 2019, but it took a little longer for both handsets to be made widely available.
+The two models feature the same power under their hoods and a similar design, so what defines the Pro model over the standard one?

 What's the same?